Negro Parbellon: the story begins...

 We went like snails up the valley and completed our carry, but much to our surprise, there was no water up there – the water source that had been there just a few months earlier had dried up.

 We descended back to camp, and that night as we were tucked up in bed I heard a strange noise.
 Remembering that there were puma in the area, I made Max get his knife out (and I got mine out) and we put them somewhere handy.
 It sounds so ridiculous when I say it now, but I honestly wondered whether they could smell the lovely pasta and sausage we had made for dinner earlier…

 The next day we moved up to the 3900m camp, and continued on until we eventually found some water.
 I was beginning to feel quite unwell, and was strugging to control severe nausea.
-Max was giving me medicine, but my blood oxygen level was really low, and my heart was beating slowly, telling us that my body simply wasn’t acclimatising to the altitude.
+I had some medicine to help, but my blood oxygen level was really low, and my heart was beating slowly, telling me that my body simply wasn’t acclimatising to the altitude.
 Again, anyone who has read of my previous expeditions will recognise that this is what tends to happen to me at altitude, although this time it was pretty extreme.
 Max has a theory that as I have a low resting heart rate (39 bpm), my body is able to compensate for the altitude rather than beginning the acclimatisation process so while everyone else on an expedition is making lots of lovely red blood cells to help them cope with the altitude, this process is delayed for me.

 Still climbing....the days go by.
 I'm being sick every night, so getting weaker by the day, but still in remarkably good spirits!
 We're laughing our way up the mountain, without a care in the world!
 Much more scree was encountered, without mishap...